Speech and language therapy services

-Public health speech and language therapy services are free and, in most areas, priority is given to children.
+Public health speech and language therapy services are free and, in most areas, children get priority.
 The service may be provided in schools or in health centres or clinics.

-Adults may also avail of speech and language therapy services if referred by their family doctor (GP), public health nurse or as part of combined care provided in public hospitals.
-Priority is given to adults who have a speech and language disability that has been caused by a stroke, accident or a progressive neurological disorder.
+In some areas, adults may also access speech and language therapy services if referred by their family doctor (GP), public health nurse or through a public hospital.
+Priority may be given to adults who have a speech and language disability that has been caused by a stroke, accident or a progressive neurological disorder.

 Where to apply

-Speech and language therapists are regulated by CORU which has opened a register of therapists.
-All practising Speech and Language Therapists must apply for registration before 31 October 2016.
+Speech and language therapists are regulated by CORU which maintains a register of therapists.
+All practising Speech and Language Therapists must be registered with CORU.

 The Irish Association of Speech and Language Therapists (IASLT) is the professional association of speech and language therapists in Ireland.
-It provides some useful factsheets online about common speech and language disorders.
-Further information is available from:
+It provides factsheets about common speech and language disorders.